satyamsingh5512/SKyMed/VERCEL_DEPLOYMENT.md

-# 🚀 SkyMed Vercel Deployment Guide
+# 🚀 AeroVita Vercel Deployment Guide

-Complete guide to deploy your SkyMed Emergency Delivery System to Vercel with optimal performance and security.
+Complete guide to deploy your AeroVita Emergency Delivery System to Vercel with optimal performance and security.

 ## 📋 Pre-Deployment Checklist